-A cabinet of true curiosities
+A cabinet of lovable weirdos

 Weird science, forgotten history, and human quirks — each one true, each under a minute, each a little stranger than you’d expect.